wazuh/wazuh-documentation/source/user-manual/kibana-app/wazuh-rbac.rst

 This user has permissions for all the agents of the “Framework” group.
 Let’s suppose that the Framework team should not have permission to see the agents of the “US-WEST” group.
 The problem is that this team can see agent 006, which belongs to the group “US-WEST.”
 To solve this, you must create a new policy that denies the “US-WEST” group so that the 006 agent does not appear.

 Note: For this particular case, it is not necessary to block the whole US-WEST group.
-However, this guarantees that if in the future this same case occurs (an agent belonging to both groups), the user “framework” will not be able to see it.
+However, this guarantees that if this same case repeats in the future (an agent belonging to both groups), the  “framework” user will not be able to see it.

 So let’s go back to the policy administration panel and create a new one that blocks the “US-WEST” group for the “framework” user.
-Once created, let’s go to the “Roles” panel and link this new policy to the role created earlier.
+Once created, let’s go to the “Roles” panel and link this new policy to the role made earlier.

-The policies are applied in the order they are listed.
-This means that the entire Framework group will be enabled, and then the US-WEST group will be denied.
+The policies are applied in the order they are listed so that the entire Framework group will be enabled, and then the US-WEST group will be denied.
 The intersection of both will also be denied as it applies after they are allowed.
 In the picture below, you can see the result of the role:

 .. thumbnail:: ../../images/kibana-app/0.6.role_edit.png
     :title: Keys